 Mix well.
 Completely submerge the scarf and swish around to completely soak the dress.
 Remove from the vinegar water and rinse several times in clean water.
 Do not wring!

 Spread the scarf on a heavy clean white towel and roll up to absorb the water.
 Repeat with clean towels until most of the water is absorbed.
-Hang to air dry using a plastic hanger - no wood that can stain.
+Hang to air dry using a plastic hanger-no wood that can stain or metal that can rust.
 Do not hang over direct heat or in the sun.